The Eastern Bay of Plenty

 Thornton And The Rangitaiki River

-Thornton is the coastal heart of the Rangitaiki plains and the gateway to the pacific ocean for the Rangitaiki river.
+Thornton is the coastal heart of the Rangitaiki plains and the gateway to the Pacific Ocean for the Rangitaiki river.

-Hence we have become to be known as the “Kahawai Capital of the world.”
+Hence, we have become to be known as the “Kahawai Capital of the world.”

 Rangitaiki plains

-Thornton sits on the northern edge of the Rangitaiki plains which surround it in a semi circle to the south.
-The rangitaiki plains features rich farmland that is some of the most productive dairy farming pasture in the Bay of Plenty.
+Thornton sits on the northern edge of the Rangitaiki plains, which surround it in a semi-circle to the south.
+The Rangitaiki plains features rich farmland that is some of the most productive dairy farming pasture in the Bay of Plenty.

-There are two other major rivers that also end their journeys on the Rangiataiki Plains.
+There are two other major rivers that also end their journeys on the Rangitaiki Plains.
 They are the Whakatane and the Tarawera rivers.
 Whilst not as big they are equally well known for different reasons both cultural and geographical.

 ‘Plenty’ of fun

-We have areas of rich farmland, rugged hills, unique river systems and accessability to some of the best sea fishing within the Bay of Plenty.
+We have areas of rich farmland, rugged hills, unique river systems and accessibility to some of the best sea fishing within the Bay of Plenty.
 Thornton is centrally placed to take advantage of all these features and the bounty they have to offer.

 Whakatane